Watching the Race

 Volunteers at road crossings get the best views of the races.
 They are up close and personal.
 If you want to volunteer for the race, contact us at email@example.com

 Trail Center Lodge is another great place to watch the race.
 It’s fun to see the blessing of the dogs and the start of the race.
 And it’s just as fun to see the dogs as they arrive back.
-If you want to see the dogs on the trail, check out the north end of the trail: we have a spectator area at the Old Blankenberg Pit, where the 12-dog teams are turning around.
-Great viewing is also available at Big Bear Lodge and Rockwood Lodge.
-Big Bear Lodge is open from 8:00 a.m. until 5:30 p.m.
+If you want to see the dogs on the trail, check out the north end of the trail: check out the road crossings on the map.
+Great viewing is also available at White Pine Lodge and Rockwood Lodge.
+White Pine Lodge is open from 8:00 a.m. until 5:30 p.m.
 Rockwood Lodge is open from 8:00 a.m. until 5:00 p.m.
 Please note that Rockwood Lodge does not have bathroom facilities in the winter.
 Along with free WiFi they have an easy access to the race route.

 Here are some quick reminders for viewing the race: